japila-books/apache-spark-internals/docs/spark-HeartbeatReceiver.md

 `onExecutorRemoved` simply passes the call to <<removeExecutor, removeExecutor>> (that in turn unregisters an executor).

-NOTE: `onExecutorRemoved` is part of xref:ROOT:SparkListener.adoc#onExecutorRemoved[SparkListener contract] to announce that an executor is no longer available for a Spark application.
+NOTE: `onExecutorRemoved` is part of ROOT:SparkListener.md#onExecutorRemoved[SparkListener contract] to announce that an executor is no longer available for a Spark application.

 === [[removeExecutor]] Sending ExecutorRemoved Message to Itself -- `removeExecutor` Method